OF THE BOARD OF TRUSTEES

 III.2.
 Special Meetings

-Members of the Board must be physically present at any Board meeting in order to be considered present and attending or to vote at that meeting, provided that the Board may have a meeting by telephone, video conference, or similar means to the extent permitted by law.
+Members of the Board must be physically present at any Board meeting in order to be considered present and attending or to vote at that meeting; provided, however, that the Board may conduct a meeting by telephone, video conference, or similar means to the extent permitted by law.
 The Board Chair may authorize participation of a member by electronic means in extenuating circumstances.

-Three members of the Board of Trustees shall constitute a quorum, and a majority of those present shall govern.
+Four (4) members of the Board of Trustees shall constitute a quorum and a majority of those present shall govern.
 Every member present shall be required to vote, except that no Trustee shall be required to vote if there exists a possible conflict of interest.

 III.5.
 Place of Meetings

-Regular meetings of the Board will be rotated to locations in the state where the University maintains a Campus or office.
+Regular meetings of the Board will be rotated to locations in the state where the System maintains a Campus or office.

 Minutes of all meetings of the Board shall be promptly prepared and distributed to all members of the Board by the Executive Secretary to the Board, and upon approval by the Board, such minutes shall be posted electronically and retained by the Executive Secretary to the Board.